sakaki91/EFI-Haswell-RX550-Lexa/README.md

-# EFI OpenCore Haswell + RX550 Lexa 4GB (Metal2, Full-support with DRM and Encoders!)
+# EFI OpenCore Haswell + RX550 Lexa 4GB (Metal2, Full-support with DRM and Encoders).

 The following versions are compatible with this EFI:
 `Catalina, Monterey, Ventura, Sonoma, Sequoia and finally Tahoe.`